 In the Reception there are two Early Learning Goals for Maths which are Number and Shape, Space and Measure.
 Teachers follow the White Rose Maths small steps schemes of learning for EYFS and NumberBlocks.
 Pupils are introduced to maths concepts through whole class teaching, before moving on to teacher-led tasks and within the continuous provision.

 In Nursery children learn through playing and exploring, active learning experiences and creating and thinking critically.
 Pupils develop mathematics through Number and Shape, Space and Measure.
 Children have access to both the indoor and outdoor learning environment where children can explore and learn through play.
 The children’s interests are a powerful catalyst for mathematical enquiry and adults in school scaffold and support children’s play, mathematical interests and thinking through collaborative dialogue.
+Highly skilled staff create opportunities to develop mathematical concepts and the associated language through daily routines.
+Giving learners a chance to understand it while using real-life concepts.
+It also means that children can consolidate what they have learned and practice.
+In Nursery pupils have access to daily directed adult input in mathematics through key person sessions.

 Pupils in both Reception and Nursery are taught the following key skills;